-Deficiency of Riboflavin is a clinical condition which commonly refers to as “Ariboflavinosis”.
+Deficiency of Riboflavin is a clinical condition commonly known as “Ariboflavinosis”.
 The deficiency of riboflavin is not very common in western countries.
 The symptoms of vitamin B-2 deficiency include:

-- Anaemia, fatigue, sore throat, poor metabolism, cracked lips, mood swings, skin inflammation etc.
+- Anaemia, fatigue, sore throat, low metabolism, cracked lips, mood swings, skin inflammation etc.

 - A poor diet of vitamin B-2 is the primary factor.

-Riboflavin is an essential dietary supplement which sufficient intake is necessary for our body.
+Riboflavin is an essential dietary supplement.
+Its sufficient intake is necessary for our body.
 According to Oregon State University, the RDA (Recommended Daily Allowance) provides a reference amount of riboflavin per day, which is given in the table:

-According to the University of Maryland Medical Centre (UMM), Excessive intake of vitamin B-2 can cause the following side effects like:
+According to the University of Maryland Medical Centre (UMM), excessive intake of vitamin B-2 can cause the following side effects: